greggersaurus/OpenSteamController/DevBoard/README.md

 ## [Reverse Engineering](../ReverseEngineering/)

-The custom firwmare in this subproject is based on the Steam Controller reverse engineering subproject.
+The custom firwmare in this subproject is based on the Steam Controller Reverse Engineering subproject.
 See this project for details on how the firmware supported by Valve works, as well as details on the hardware.

 ## Development Environment